 • AC composite circuit breaker housings with heavy industrial/marine pollution.

 This method can be applied to create pollution performance curves to be used in the STRI IST program, as was done for insulators replaced from the Skagerrak and Cabora Bassa DC overhead lines.
 It can also be used to quantify the ability of a composite insulator to recover hydrophobicity.
-Such methods are presently under review by a new CIGRE working group D1.44 ‘Testing of naturally polluted insulators’.
-The test’s excellent repeatability is illustrated by the results from two different naturally polluted insulators (see Figure 3).
+Such methods were reviewed by a past CIGRE Working Group D1.44 ‘Testing of naturally polluted insulators’.
+The test’s excellent repeatability is illustrated by the results from two different naturally polluted insulators (see Fig. 4).

 • Novel as yet not standardized methods that take into account specific features of insulators (e.g. hydrophobicity transfer / localized ESDD in the case of composite insulators);